Steps to file a claim:

-- Inform your insurance company as soon as you come to know about any potential claim covered under this policy
+- Inform your insurance company as soon as you come to know about any potential claim to be covered under this policy

 - Allow the insurance company to come for inspection of the loss/damage

-- Provide the insurance company any other information they may need or simply assist them.
+- Provide the insurance company any other information they may need, or simply assist them as required.

-- Allow the insurance company to have access to your personal information relating to claim held by other party.
+- Allow the insurance company access to your personal information relating to claims held by other parties.